 Exhibition Film, directed by Thomas James. © Le Crédac, 2020.

-Jochen Lempert was born in 1958 in Moers, Germany.
+Jochen Lempert was born in 1958 in Moers, Germany and lives in Hamburg.
 A graduate in biology, he began making art alongside his activities at the University of Bonn.
 A self-taught photographer, he initially used the medium as a documentary tool.
 He was also active in the experimental film collective Schmelzdahin, which explored, between 1979 and 1989, the chemical possibilities that analog film offered artists.

 Lempert’s activities as a biologist, notably observing and mapping fauna and flora for research institutions, were a large part of his life until recently.
 His photography, exhibited internationally, has been influenced by the experimental and documentary dimension that was part of his studies of living organisms.